PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Method

-$\mathcal L_{LKD}$ merely enforces student distribution to match teacher distribution at logits output layer.
-To further reduce distribution shift of teacher and student, we boost feature alignment of the middle feature maps between $E^S$ and $E^T$:
+where $y^T \in Y^T$ and $y^S \in Y^S$. $\mathcal L_{LKD}$ merely enforces student distribution to match teacher distribution at logits output layer.
+To further reduce distribution shift of teacher and student, we boost feature alignment of the middle feature maps between $\epsilon^S$ and $\epsilon^T$:

-where $e_{i,l}^s$ and $e_{i,l}^t$ represent the feature maps of the $l$-th layer in a predefined set of unet layers from the teacher and the student with the $i$-th data samples, respectively.
+where $f$ represents the norm operation, $g_l^T$ and $g_l^S$ represent the feature maps of the $l$-th layer in a predefined set of unet layers from the teacher and the student, respectively.
 With respective weights $\lambda_{FL}$ and $\lambda_{L}$, the final KD objective is formalized as below:

-\textbf{Adapter} Due to the dimension difference between English CLIP and non-English CLIP, we propose a adapter for simple feature transformation to align feature dimension.
+\textbf{Adapter}.
+Due to the dimension difference between English CLIP and non-English CLIP, we propose an adapter for simple feature transformation to align feature dimension.
 Moreover, the adapter is trained to learn language-specific information.
 The adapter is implemented by a MLP with only 6M parameters.
 To accelerate training and avoid destroying the generalization capability of the pretrained models, we freeze the CLIP encoder and image generator.
 As a result, the proposed PEA-Diffusion is both parameter- and computation-efficient because just the adapter is trained.